Best Shooting Games for Low-End PCs

 “Fast-paced roguelite FPS with satisfying gunplay and offline progression”

 Roboquest nails the balance of speed, clarity, and replayability on a budget rig.
-Unity’s DX11/DX12 paths with resolution scaling deliver 60+ FPS on common iGPUs at Low settings, and the small install won’t crowd a 256GB SSD.
-The shooting feels snappy, with readable recoil and generous FOV control to offset low resolutions.
-Meta progression and varied builds keep solo runs fresh without requiring online services.
-Expect brief shader compilation hiccups on first launch, but performance steadies quickly, making it an easy recommendation for offline-friendly replay value.
+Unity's DX11/DX12 paths with resolution scaling deliver 60+ FPS on common iGPUs at Low settings, and the install is small enough to sit comfortably on a 256GB SSD.
+Shooting feels snappy, recoil reads clearly, and the FOV control helps compensate for lower resolutions.
+Meta progression and varied weapon builds keep runs distinct.
+First launch will hit a shader compilation pause—give it a few minutes.
+Co-op is available but limited to two players, which is worth knowing if you're planning a group session.
+For offline, hardware-friendly roguelite shooting, it earns its spot.

 “F2P hero shooter with better low-end performance than Overwatch 2”